 Chronic constipation is another widespread disease (especially among the elderly and females).

-Some studies estimate that about 60.8% of people with chronic constipation have to bloat.
+Some studies estimate that about 60.8% of people with chronic constipation have bloat.

 Another cause of bloating is constipation treatments.
-Osmotic laxatives such as lactulose may cause bloating and distension if taken in excess.
+If taken in excess, osmotic laxatives such as lactulose may cause bloating and distension.

 If you consistently suffer from bloating with constipation, consult your doctor about the best options for treating both conditions and the role of your current medication in bloating.